-Santa Cruz de la Sierra, Bolivia: What to see in the tropical city
+Santa Cruz de la Sierra, Bolivia: Lush things to do in the tropical city

 Having basically no altitude, the climate in Santa Cruz de la Sierra is hottttt, 25-30 degrees Celsius all year round.
 After the misty, dizzying heights of La Paz and Cochabamba, having the combination of being able to wear shorts and being able to breathe is always welcome.
 If you find Santa Cruz a little too hot though, Samaipata might be a more palatable destination for you (and a lot more peaceful!).

 Where to stay in Santa Cruz de la Sierra

 La Jara had everything we needed!
 Although a 20 minute walk to Plaza 24 de Septiembre, the main square in the centre, this hostel felt close enough to be near things whilst far away enough to be out of the nitty gritty of the inner ring road.

 The winner for us was the garden, bar area and swimming pool – so much space for activities!
 The double room was very spacious and the staff were super helpful.
 Not a bad price, either!